Frequently asked questions about transferring to a four-year university

 1. What is the Direct Transfer Agreement?

 For those that qualify, the Direct Transfer Agreement (DTA) gives students priority admission into most Washington universities.
-Students must have the AA degree, be a Washington state resident and meet the minimum GPA for their chosen university.
-Specific AA - degrees, such as the AA for Business, also fall under the DTA.
-For more information about the DTA, schedule an appointment with a transfer advisor at 425.640.1458 or email your questions to firstname.lastname@example.org.
-To download a transfer program planning sheet, go to Program Requirement Sheets.
+Students must have the Associate in Arts - DTA degree, be a Washington state resident and meet the minimum GPA for their chosen university.
+Specific associate degrees, such as the Associate in Business, also fall under the DTA.
+For more information about the DTA, attend a General Transfer Session or drop-in on Transfer Tuesday.

 The Associate of Science (AS track 1 and 2) degrees are not covered under the DTA but still provide priority admission into most Washington universities and Junior status.

 2. How do I send my official transcript to a university?

-When requesting your transcripts please include your signature, student identification number, the number of transcripts you are ordering, and the university's address where you would like the transcripts sent.
-Or, you may choose to pick up your transcript from Advising and send it to your chosen university along with your admissions application.
+When requesting your transcripts please include the university's address where you would like the transcripts sent, or you may choose to pick up your transcript and send it to your chosen university.
 If you pick up your transcripts, you will need present photo identification.
 Please note: Official transcripts must remain sealed in the envelope.
 Once opened, universities will no long accept them as official.

 3. Should I choose a major before transferring?

 Yes!
 When applying to a four-year university, students often have to apply to both the university and to their major.
 Many majors have prerequisite courses and other admissions requirements that you can fulfill within your associate degree here at Edmonds CC.

 Once you have decided on a major you should work with an advisor in the Advising Center and plan for prerequisite courses.
-For an appointment with an advisor, call 425.640.1458 or go to the Information Desk on the first floor of Lynnwood Hall.
+For an appointment with an advisor, call 425.640.1458.

 4. What is the difference between the Associate of Arts (AA) and Associate of Science (AS) degree?